Is the higher tax rate changing?

-As a result, higher provision thresholds could provide relief to some taxpayers who are in lower tax brackets, Tim Steffen, Baird's director of tax planning, said in an email.
-If you're wondering how tax changes affect your specific tax situation, use the SmartAsset income tax calculator.
+This could provide relief to some taxpayers who are in lower tax brackets, according to Tim Steffen, Baird's director of tax planning.
+To understand how these changes affect your specific tax situation, use the SmartAsset income tax calculator.
 The IRS tax withholding calculator, also available in Spanish, can help employees determine if too much federal income tax is being withheld, reducing their net salary.
-In other cases, it can help employees with additional sources of income determine if they should withhold more or make an estimated tax payment to avoid a tax bill when filing their tax return.
+It can also help employees with additional sources of income determine if they should withhold more or make an estimated tax payment to avoid a tax bill when filing their tax return.

 Leave a Comment